 Akua Taylor wants to heal the world, literally.
 The infectiously positive performing artist wants to make the world a better place, one production at a time.
 Critical of negative messages in modern music, Akua writes songs that are like affirmations.
 She’s an 80’s baby with a love for hip-hop and r&b, from Milwaukee, WI and influenced by groups like Arrested Development, Lauryn Hill and Sade.
 With music that responds to the nightly news with one remedy: word sound power.
-Like a spiritual singer superhero.
-Like the soundtrack for science of the mind missionaries.
 Akua’s independently produced single “Approve,” quotes Louise Hay by adding melody to the mantra, “I approve of myself, I love myself, I accept who I am.”
 Using harmonies from her Fisk Jubilee Singer days in college, Akua belts heartfelt storytelling tunes of her own struggles with emotional well-being, turning test into testimony.
 Her gritty coming of age in New York City can be heard in the messages, trying to steer folk towards a positive path.
 There she sang at Eric Robeson’s Sol Village showcase at club SOB’s and appeared in Gregory Porter’s music video “Illusions.”
 Akua is also the producer, playwright and actress of “Song Lake” which was featured at the Atlanta Black Theatre Festival October 2018.
 Locally, Akua is a Georgia Teaching Artist through the Council for the Arts.
-Nationally, she has performed with several corporate bands, and internationally she’s toured the Bahamas, Spain and Ghana with internet radio nods from England and Iceland.
+Nationally, she has performed with several corporate bands for weddings and private parties.
+Internationally, Akua has toured the Bahamas, Spain and Ghana with internet radio nods from England and Iceland.